University of Central Oklahoma: UCO Jazz Lab

-In addition to featuring some of the biggest names in jazz, The UCO Jazz Lab features local and regional musicians from various genres every Thursday, Friday and Saturday nights.
+In addition to featuring some of the biggest names in jazz, the UCO Jazz Lab features local and regional musicians from various genres every Thursday, Friday and Saturday nights.

 UCentral Student Media

 UCentral is the student media network at the University of Central Oklahoma, featuring traditional media (television, radio, newspaper) and new media (web, netcasts, social networking) created by students majoring in professional media.

 UCentral television programming is available online at ucentralmedia.com and in the city of Edmond, Oklahoma on Cox Cable digital channel 125.

 The Vista newspaper, founded in 1903, is distributed free of charge on the UCO campus and designated off-campus locations and also available online at ucentralmedia.com.
+In 2025, the paper ceased.

 The student radio station, UCentral Radio 99.3 FM was awarded an LPFM license by the FCC on September 24, 2015.
 The station's official call letters are KZUC-LP.